TRIP Graduate Study FAQs

 Q: Is there a different application for the TRIP Certificate than for the Comparative Literature MA, Plan B in Translation Studies?

 A. Yes.
-The Graduate TRIP Certificate may be earned in three ways, and a different application applies to each.
-Students not yet enrolled at Binghamton University, who want to complete the TRIP Certificate only, can apply through the Graduate School.
+Those who are not yet enrolled at Binghamton University and who want to complete the TRIP Certificate only can apply through the Graduate School.

 Student already enrolled at Binghamton University in any graduate degree program (other than the Comparative Literature MA, Plan B) may apply for the TRIP Certificate by completing the Graduate School's Add-On Certificate Application.

-Students who enroll in the Comparative Literature MA, Plan B in Translation Studies may apply through the Graduate School.
-Note that students in MA Plan B track complete coursework in Translation Studies required for the TRIP Certificate and in literature as required for the MA.
+Students interested in obtaining the Comparative Literature MA, Plan B in Translation Studies may apply through the Graduate School.
+Then, as with other MA students, COLI MA Plan B students must submit an add-on form to officially add the TRIP Certificate.
+Note that students in MA Plan B track complete the sixteen credits of coursework required for the TRIP Certificate as part of the requirements for the MA.

 If you have questions about these options, please contact the Director of Graduate Studies for Comparative Literature or the TRIP Coordinator or TRIP Director.